prahladyeri/curated-lists/lists/programming.md

 - [Super User](https://superuser.com/) - Though not specific to programming, but very useful nevertheless.
 - [Dev.to](https://dev.to) - Recently open sourced, this discussion site is geared towards beginners.
 Its more of a programming social network than a Q/A site though.
 - [Code Project](https://www.codeproject.com/) - If you are into Microsoft Technologies like ASP.NET/C#, this site is for you.

+## Integrated Development Environments (IDE)

+- [microsoft/vscode](https://github.com/microsoft/vscode): This is more like a glorified notepad++ than an IDE but one of the most popular and currently trending.
+It runs a bit slower though due to it being written in JavaScript.
+- [atom/atom](https://github.com/atom/atom): Similar to above, Atom is another JavaScript editor, quite popular these days.
+- [Netbeans](https://netbeans.apache.org/): The conservative Java veteran's IDE!
+Unlike the above two, this one is a fully fledged IDE and supports advanced things like code refactoring and navigation.
+- [Eclipse](https://eclipse.org): Another Java veteran's IDE, a strong competitor to Netbeans.

 ## Other Programming resources